 During this passage at one point we were able to turn off the motor and sail.
 This unfortunately lasted for only 10-15 minutes.
 When I tried to start again the motor it would not turn.
 Suspecting a dead battery I crossed the batteries and with power now by the service battery there was no problem starting the engine.

 Thursday July 21 to Sunday July 31, 2016

 Thetis was in the marina.

 During this time with the help of our Kalami caretaker Yiorgos we replaced the now 6 year old starting battery with a new one rated 140 Ah.
 We carried the new battery with Yiorgos’ truck to the fuel dock.
 We then removed the old one and loaded it in the truck, to be properly disposed off, and carried the new one in the boat which we had already docked side-to the fuel dock.
 There was a slight hitch however.
 The new battery had the usual round poles while the old one had bolts with wing nuts.
 Fortunately we found in an near-by gas station proper contacts for poles with wing nut bolts on the side.
 With these the new battery was connected and the engine started perfectly.

 Taking advantage of being at the fuel dock, we topped the boat’s fuel tank with 50 L of Diesel fuel for 57 €.
 We also topped one of the small canisters with gasoline.
 After that we moved the boat back to her berth.

-In preparation for the August solo cruise Alice and I moved provisions from Kalami to Thetis and washed down the deck and cockpit with the pressure hose.
+In preparation for my August solo cruise Alice and I moved provisions from Kalami to Thetis and washed down the deck and cockpit with the pressure-hose.
 I also connected the boat with the marina AC power to run the now full refrigerator.